open-telemetry/opentelemetry-operator/CONTRIBUTING.md

 make cert-manager
 ```

-Variable `CERTMANAGER_VERSION` can be used to override the cert manager version:
+The environment variable `CERTMANAGER_VERSION` can be used to override the cert-manager version:
 ```bash
 CERTMANAGER_VERSION=1.60 make cert-manager
 ```

-Now let's deploy OpenTelemetry operator into the cluster.
-By default `make deploy` uses image with the following format `ghcr.io/${USER}/opentelemetry-operator` which can be overridden by:
+When deploying the operator into the cluster using `make deploy`, an image in the format `ghcr.io/${USER}/opentelemetry-operator` is generated.
+If this format isn't suitable, it can be overridden by:

 * `IMG_PREFIX`, to override the registry, namespace and image name
 * `USER`, to override the namespace